You are here

 - Tell students that there are pictures on the walls, and that you will play some music.

-- Ask them to walk from one picture to another as they hear the music, look at the pictures, but they must go on walking until the music stops.
+- Ask them to walk around the room from one picture to another as they hear the music.
+They should look at the pictures, but they mustn't stop walking until the music stops.

 - When the music stops, they can run to any of the landscapes they like, but they can only stay there if there is nobody else standing there, so it is one person – one picture.